-- in 2013, the fattest dog in the world, Obi, who weighed 77 pounds, was able to lose 50 pounds.
+- In 2013, the fattest dog in the world, Obi, who weighed 77 pounds, was able to lose 50 pounds.

-How to celebrate
+How to take part

-If your pet touches with its plumpness, this does not mean that it is completely healthy – you should definitely take chubby animals for examination to veterinarians.
-It is a specialist doctor who will help you choose the right diet for your four-legged friend, thanks to which the animal will feel better.
-The main purpose of National Pet Obesity Awareness Day is to motivate pet owners to learn how to properly feed their pet and how to avoid obesity.
+If your pet is overweight, it does not necessarily mean that it is healthy.
+You should take your pet to the vet for examination to determine the right diet for your pet.
+This day is meant to motivate pet owners to learn how to properly feed their pet and how to avoid obesity.

-When is National Pet Obesity Awareness Day celebrated in 2022?
+When is National Pet Obesity Awareness Day celebrated in 2023?

 National Pet Obesity Awareness Day is observed on the second Wednesday in October each year.